oprearocks/packo/README.md

       Commands:

-        create [module]  Create a module named [module].
-Current directory name is used by default.
+        create [package]  Create a package named [package].
+Current directory name is used by default. module [name]     Create the "lib/[name].js" module.
+Also creates "test/[name]_spec.js" for the module.

       Options:

         -h, --help     output usage information
         -V, --version  output the version number
-        -b, --bin      Add bin/ folder and executable file for module.
+        -b, --bin      Add bin/ folder and executable file for package.

       Examples:
         $ packo create                              Scaffolds an npm package in the current directory.
-        $ packo create awesome-module               Scaffolds the "awesome-module" package.
+        $ packo create awesome-package               Scaffolds the "awesome-package" package.
-        $ packo create awesome-module --bin         Adds "bin/" dir for module that expose a CLI.
+        $ packo create awesome-package --bin         Adds "bin/" dir for package that expose a CLI.
+        $ packo module dataReader                    Creates "lib/dataReader.js" and "test/dataReader_spec.js"

 ## Caution

-        $ packo create awesome-module
+        $ packo create awesome-package
-        The directory "awesome-module" already exists, do you want to overwrite?(y/n):
+        The directory "awesome-package" already exists, do you want to overwrite?(y/n):

-By answering with "y" or "Y", you acknowledge the fact that everything will be deleted from the "awesome-module" directory.
+By answering with "y" or "Y", you acknowledge the fact that everything will be deleted from the "awesome-package" directory.

-Same holds true when running `packo create` with no module name argument, as the tool treats the current directory as the module's root, and scaffolds the structure inside it.
+Same holds true when running `packo create` with no `[name]` argument, as the tool treats the current directory as the pacakge's root, and scaffolds the structure inside it.

-    $ mkdir awesome-module && cd awesome-module
+    $ mkdir awesome-package && cd awesome-package
     $ packo create
-    The directory "awesome-module" already exists, do you want to overwrite?(y/n):
+    The directory "awesome-package" already exists, do you want to overwrite?(y/n):

 ## Folder structure
 The tool will generate a folder structure similar to the one below:

-    module_folder/
+    package_folder/
         .editorconfig
         .jshintrc
         .gitignore